damionw/webserve/README.md

-# suites - A reference counting process group supervisor
+# Webserve - An http server and framework in bash

 ## Synopsis